-Conductors with whom she has worked include Renato Balsadonna, Semyon Bychkov, Gianluigi Gelmetti, Nicola Luisotti, Daniel Oren, Antonio Pappano, Esa-Pekka Salonen and Mark Wigglesworth.
+Conductors with whom she has worked include Giedre Slekyté, Michael Altstaedt, Renato Balsadonna, Semyon Bychkov, Gianluigi Gelmetti, Dane Lam, Nicola Luisotti, Gianluca Marcianò, Daniel Oren, Antonio Pappano, David Parry, Esa-Pekka Salonen, Jonathan Santagada, Maxime Tortelier and Mark Wigglesworth.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 “…Anush Hovhannisyan and Rachel Kelly stood out as a stellar Frasquita and Mercédès.”